Algebraic invariants, mutation, and commensurability of link complements: Introduction

 In every hyperbolic $4$-punctured sphere, each mutation determines a homeomorphism properly isotopic to an isometry \cite{Ru}.
 In Section \ref{sec:mutants} we describe the isometries determined by $(13)(24)$ and $(12)(34)$ and the hyperbolic structures on mutants of the $M_n$.
 We prove Theorem \ref{omnibus1.5} in Section \ref{sec:commensurablo!} and Theorem \ref{omnibus2} in Section \ref{sec:in-commensurablo!}.

-\section{Acknowledgements}
+\subsection{Acknowledgements}

-The authors thank Ian Agol, Richard Kent, Chris Leininger, Peter Shalen, and Christian Zickert for helpful conversations, and Joe Masters for suggesting the cusp parameter.
-A referee on an earlier version of this paper pointed us to the Bloch invariant.
-Thanks also to Dick Canary, for helping us with Lemma \ref{convexcore}, and special thanks to Alan Reid for suggesting these questions to us and for many helpful conversations and suggestions.
+The authors thank Ian Agol, Richard Kent, Chris Leininger, Peter Shalen, and Christian Zickert for helpful conversations, Joe Masters for suggesting the cusp parameter, and Dick Canary for helping us with Lemma \ref{convexcore}.
+A referee on an earlier version of this paper pointed us to the Bloch invariant and motivated several major changes in this paper.
+We also appreciate the thoughtful editorial comments from a second referee.
+We want to especially thank Alan Reid for suggesting these questions to us and for many helpful conversations and suggestions.
 The second author is grateful to the Clay Mathematics Institute for support during part of this project.
 The authors also thank the University of Montana's Faculty Development Committee for their support.